 Whether you are a morning person or not, we can all agree, it brightens our a day quite a bit when we start with a tasty and nutritious breakfast.

-The trouble is who wants to get straight into cooking first thing in the morning?
+But who wants to get straight into cooking first thing in the morning?
 Not this girl!
 It takes me a good half hour to wake up.

 So the most reasonable solution is to get your breakfast ready the night before, which is especially handy when you cook for a crowd!
 Or when you want to make a special breakfast for a Christmas morning.

-Here is a list of ingredients for a savoury, egg-based dish.
+Here is a list of ingredients for a savoury, egg-based dish:

 - bread (I used brioche but other white bread will work equally well)

-- sauteed onions, red peppers and mushrooms with a touch of garlic
+- sautéed onions, red peppers and mushrooms with a touch of garlic

 - green onions and parsley

 - a mix of two cheeses (White Cheddar and Red Leicester for me) but you can use any cheese you love